CinTheDev/synth-music/unnamed-music/notes-representation.md

 Since both behaviours are possible, even for two instruments playing at the same time, the type of behaviour should be (easily) determined by the user.

+## Representation of ExportTone

+The export tones are generated from composition tones, and are given to the instrument sound generator to render a tone.

+An ExportTone represents the following info:

+- All concrete Tones
+- A *total* duration (time until the next tone)
+- A *tone* duration (time for which tone is played)
+- An intensity or transition of intensity

+Note: the "fade-in" or "fade-out" times should still be applied in rendering, but it does not need to be stored for every tone individually.